 The Catechetics Program at Franciscan University is the largest in the country, and one of the finest in the world.
-Our graduates are prepared to “cast out into the deep” and bring the light of Christ to a darkening world.
+Our graduates are prepared to “cast out into the deep” and bring the light of Christ to all the ends of the earth.

 Our excellent faculty is guided by a spirit of “dynamic orthodoxy.”
 We teach the unchanging truths of the faith in all their eternal glory, with a constant openness to the Spirit in how we do so.
-You will learn the most effective teachings methods and have ample opportunity to make them your own through field experience and seminars.
+You will learn the most effective teachings methods and have the opportunity to make them your own through field experience and seminars.

 But perhaps the most important tool for a catechist is the witness of his or her own life.
 As Pope Paul XVI wrote, in his landmark encyclical Evangelization in the Modern World, “Modern man listens more willingly to witnesses than to teachers, and if he does listen to teachers, it is because they are witnesses.”
-With multiple daily Mass times, perpetual eucharistic adoration, a strong Catholic culture on campus, and professors who themselves live the Catholic life, our students have ample opportunity to deepen their relationship with the Lord so they might teach what they love and love what they teach.
+With multiple daily Mass times, perpetual eucharistic adoration, a strong Catholic culture on campus, and professors who themselves live the Catholic life, our students are constantly invited to renew and deepen their relationship with the Lord so they might teach what they love and love what they teach.